moq-wg/moq-transport/draft-ietf-moq-transport.md

 {: #moq-transport-subscribe-update-format title="MOQT SUBSCRIBE_UPDATE Message"}

 * Subscribe ID: The subscription identifier that is unique within the session.
+This MUST match an existing Subscribe ID.

 * StartGroup: The start Group ID.

-* StartObject: The start Object ID.
+* StartObject: The start Object ID, plus 1.
+A value of 0 means the entire group is requested.

-* EndGroup: The end Group ID.
+* EndGroup: The end Group ID, plus 1.
+A value of 0 means the subscription is open-ended.

 * EndObject: The end Object ID, plus 1.
 A value of 0 means the entire group is requested.